BriefFiniteElementNet/BFE.Net.devdocs/docs/loads/elementLoads/uniformload.rst

 ``UniformLoad.CoordinationSystem`` which is a enum typed property of ``UniformLoad``, defines the coordination system of uniform load.
 It can only have two different values of ``CoordinationSystem.Global`` or ``CoordinationSystem.Local``:
 	- ``CoordinationSystem.Global``: The load is assumed in global coordination system
-	- ``CoordinationSystem.Global``: The load is assumed in local coordination system of element that load is applied to (each element type have different local coordination system which is stated in appropriated section)
+	- ``CoordinationSystem.Local``: The load is assumed in local coordination system of element that load is applied to (each element type have different local coordination system which is stated in appropriated section).

 Look at examples section for more information on how to use.

 Direction
 ---------

 ``UniformLoad.LoadDirection`` which is a enum typed property of ``UniformLoad``, defines the direction of uniform load.
 It can only have three different values of ``LoadDirection.X`` or ``LoadDirection.Y`` or ``LoadDirection.Z``.
  Look at examples section for more information on how to use.

 TODO: obsolete the enum LoadDirection and use a vector for more enhanced usage.

 Examples